DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Method

 Our method, DAISI, performs filtering by combining the strengths of ensemble-based methods with the expressive priors offered by flow-based generative models.
 This is conceptually similar to the {\em hybrid ensemble-variational (EnVar) method} in classical DA \cite{hamill2000hybrid, lorenc2003potential}, which blend a static climatological background covariance $\mat{P}$ with an ``error-of-the-day" ensemble covariance to represent forecast uncertainty.
 This compensates for the limitations of either component alone: relying solely on a static background covariance ignores the dynamical evolution of errors, while using only a small ensemble fails to characterize high-dimensional uncertainties accurately.

 DAISI builds on this philosophy but moves beyond Gaussian background covariances $\mat{P}$ used in hybrid EnVar by considering a full {\em background measure} $\mathbb{P}_\infty$, learned using flow-based generative models.
-In practice, we take $\mathbb{P}_\infty$ to be the invariant measure of the dynamical system \eqref{eq:state-eq}, whose samples can be generated via long-time rollouts.
-While its existence and ergodicity are not generally guaranteed, it is a reasonable assumption for many geophysical flows, which are typically dissipative and subject to stochastic forcing.
-Given the learned prior $\mathbb{P}_\infty$, we can then assimilate new observations $\vy_n$ by sampling from the posterior
+In practice, we take $\mathbb{P}_\infty$ to be the invariant measure of the dynamical system \eqref{eq:state-eq}, whose samples can be approximated from trajectories.
+While its existence and ergodicity are not generally guaranteed, it is a reasonable assumption for many systems, including geophysical flows.
+Given the learned prior $\mathbb{P}_\infty$, we can in principle assimilate the observation $\vy_n$ by sampling from the posterior

 using guidance (Section \ref{sec:cond-gen}).
 However, this alone neglects the dynamical evolution encoded in \eqref{eq:state-eq}, which is essential for accurately tracking the latent states through time.
 This necessitates coupling $\mathbb{P}_\infty$ with the forecast ensemble, echoing the role of the ensembles in hybrid EnVar schemes.